bmc0/dsp/README.md

 	of coefficients for one filter channel.
 Missing values are filled with zeros.

-	The `input_options` are useful when loading raw (headerless) input files and are as follows:
+	The `input_options` are useful mostly when loading raw (headerless) input files and are as follows:

 	Flag              | Description
 	----------------- | -----------------------------